“The HP EliteBook x360 G2 is a killer business laptop with an outstanding keyboard and speedy performance.”

 On our moderate macro looping test, that more closely mimics general web browsing and productivity use, the EliteBook x360 G2 lasted eight hours and 31 minutes.
 The Lenovo X1 Carbon and HP Spectre x360 both had better endurance in this test, but the HP’s score is nevertheless a solid result.

 Finally, we ran our video loop test, which repeats a movie trailer playing from storage.
 Here, the EliteBook x360 G2 lasted a more competitive 11 hours and 56 minutes.
 Again, that’s less than the Lenovo X1 Carbon, but longer than other comparison machines.

 Overall, then, the EliteBook x360 G2 provides solid battery life that should last for a full workday before you need to plug back in.
 And when you do, you’ll benefit from HP’s quick charge technology, which we verified will charge the battery to 50 percent in just 30 minutes.

 Loaded with software that’s a plus for business and IT professionals

 HP loads this machine with a lot of software.
 Some is the usual mixture of casual games and Microsoft Windows 10 first-party apps like Mail & Calendar, Groove Music, and Music & TV.
-The rest are HP’s various support apps, which are generally useful, and its HP Orbit app, for connecting to a smartphone and transferring images, video, and notes.
+The rest are HP’s various support apps, which are generally useful, and its HP Orbit app, for connecting to a

 The EliteBook x360 G2 is stocked full of security and management software that adds value to the business-oriented machine.
 IT administrators will benefit from how HP’s tools help maintain an inventory of EliteBooks, and everyone will benefit from advanced security features.